Last updated: October 2021

 - Enlarged, irregular uterus: uterine fibroids.
 In case of failure to respond to medical treatment, surgical management is required.
 While waiting for surgery or if surgery is not indicated, treat as for functional uterine bleeding.

 - Normal uterus and cervix: possible functional uterine bleeding: tranexamic acid PO as above.
 In case of repeated bleeding, it can be combined with an NSAID (ibuprofen PO for 3 to 5 days, see Pain, Chapter 1) and/or one of the following long-term treatments:

-• or medroxyprogesterone acetate PO2 : 10 mg once daily (up to 30 mg once daily if necessary) for 21 days monthly.
+- or medroxyprogesterone acetate PO b Citation b.
+Unlike the other treatments, this drug has no contraceptive effect. : 10 mg once daily (up to 30 mg once daily if necessary) for 21 days monthly.